-This hike is nicely located to the St. Johns River and a collection of small ponds.
+This hike is nicely located next to the St. Johns River and a collection of small ponds.
 The area's amenities include a long fishing pier and covered picnic tables which are great for sightseeing or a post hike lunch.
-The mellow terrain and firm tread translate into

 Between the fishing pier, Main Trail